CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tokens.md

 | Pull Tokens by uid | ToIOP | A CPO requests IOP to get single Token which is identified by the user UID. |
 | Realtime Authorisation | ToIOP | A CPO requests IOP to get Authorisation triggered by a local authentication (swiping of an RFID badge by an EV driver on one of its EVSE, for example). |

-## Use cases required by GIREVE
+## `Use cases required by Gireve`

-Some of these use cases are required when connecting to GIREVE :
+Some of these use cases are required when connecting to Gireve :

 ### If the CPO implements the “Roaming” feature